DOFLinx/docs/docs/parameters/11_The_Parameters.md

 file got created on my cabinet when I added a Teensy addressable LED controller.

+## `DOF2DMD_GAME_START_HIGHSCORE=[0|1]`

+Default is 0, not required in INI.

+Set this to 1 (enabled) to have MAME high scores scroll up on the DMD when you start a MAME game.

+## `DOF2DMD_MENU_HIGHSCORE=[0|1]`

+Default is 0, not required in INI.

+Set this to 1 (anabled) to have MAME high scores scroll up on the DMD as you navigate your front end.
+This on is a personal prefernece, as reading the scores is not possible if you are flipping through games quickly.
+So if you only want the marquee, leave this one disabled.
+Always worth a play around to see what  you like.

+## `DOF2DMDSHOW_NO_SCORE=[0|1]`

+Default is 0, not required in INI file.

+Setting this to 1 will stop the MAME score displaying on the DMD via DOF2DMD and only display animations and high scores if enabled.
+THis is very useful when you have both an active DMD and the DOFLinx score screen showing as you probably don't want scores on both.
+It makes enjoying the animations easier.

 ## `FF_DOF=CCCC,DDD[,CCCC,DDD]`

 An optional parameter, most likely used in a supplementary INI file